Enemyoflamb/cse15l-lab-reports/lab-report-3-week-5.md

 * In these examples, I have changed ./911report/chapter-1.txt recently in the /technical folder.

+This option is useful for finding recent changes for version control; it may also help isolate certain files that cause problems due to recent changes.

 Example 1:
 ```$ find -cmin -5``` returns
 ```